What is biofuel ethanol biodiesel | STN

 Ethanol fuel is the most common biofuel worldwide, particularly in Brazil.
 It is also known as alcohol fuel.
 Ethanol can be used in petrol engines as a replacement for gasoline.
 It can be mixed with gasoline to any percentage.
 Ethanol is alcohol, that is made from molasses and molasses are produced when sugarcane is send to sugar mills.

-Ethanol making process- For ethanol corns and sugarcane first harvested and then bacteria are allowed to digest it.
+Corns and sugarcane harvested then bacteria digest it.
 This is done under special conditions where oxygen levels are low.
 This process is fomentation that produces ethanol.

 What is Biodiesel

 Biodiesel is renewable biodegradable fuel manufactured domestically from vegetable oil, animal fats, or recycled restaurant grease.
-It is a common biofuel in Europe.
-It is produced from oils or fats using transesterification
+It is produced from oils or fats using transesterification.

-Biofuels are of two types one which is mixed with petrol and sometimes you can purely run your vehicle purely on ethanol, ethanol is alcohol, that is made from molasses and molasses are produced when sugarcane is send to sugar mills then apart from producing sugar the bioproduct is molasses, and molasses when they are distilled they produce alcohol and the same alcohol can be used for mixing with petrol.
+Biofuels are of 2 types one which is mixed with petrol and sometimes you can purely run your vehicle purely on ethanol.
+Molasses are produced when sugarcane is send to sugar mills then apart from producing sugar the bioproduct is molasses, and molasses when they are distilled they produce alcohol and the same alcohol can be used for mixing with petrol.

 In Brazil there are vehicles that run on various kinds of mixes of petrol and alcohol, sometime you can run on 100 percent of alcohol.